rowanblaik/plant-search-bookmarklets/README.md

 ## Plant search bookmarklets

-The following links are 'bookmarklets' – links allow you to search BBG's plant records via the its public website.
+The following links are 'bookmarklets' – special links to allow you to search BBG's plant records via the its public website.
 You can search in two ways: by highlighting a plant name or accession number in your web browser and clicking the bookmarklets in your bookmarks bar; or by clicking the bookmarklets first and entering a plant details in the on-screen prompt.

 ### Demo